brentbrinkley/formerpersonalsite/README.md

 # Personal Portfolio & Blog

-I'm currently building this with Gatsby and Netlify and I'm habing a ton of fun.
-No structure no design docs just literally freestyling this to see what I can come up with
+I'm currently building this with Gatsby and Netlify and I'm having a ton of fun.
+No structure no design docs just literally freestyling this to see what I can come up with.